benmeyersUSC/NN_Basics/README.md

 The plotting for this program is being improved.
 It is a more complex system than the first, so I have been working out the kinks in the graphing to best highlight what I feel are the most important factors.

+\
+\
+\
+\
+\
+The file SoftMaxDerivative.py does some exploration into the SoftMax function used in BetterGradient.py (and many other NNs!) and its odd derivative that vanishes when taking the partial derivative of the loss function with respect to the computed output of the NN when using Cross Entropy Loss as the loss fn.
+Have fun!

+\
+\
+\
+\
+\
+\
+\